-church is a cast-iron slab for the family of Bishop of Great Sanders.
+There are many traces of the works remaining, particularly extensive hammer-ponds and cinder-beds, on the southern borders of the forest.
+SEDLESCOMBE.
+Traces of works carried on in this parish in Roman times.
+In the seventeenth century the Farndens of Brickwall were great ironmasters.
+A co-heiress married John Baker, Esq., of Mayfield, who died in 1723, and by whose family the works were afterwards carried forward.
+In the church is a cast-iron slab for the family of Bishop of Great Sanders.
 These slabs generally, if not uniformly, indicate iron-masters.

-Shipley.-A large hammer-pond still remains at Bayntons in Shipley.
-The works here are presumed to have belonged to the Apsleys, of Apsley, in Thakeham.
-The initials I. A. (for John Apsley?) occur upon many articles of Sussex manufacture.
-At Apsley House there was, a few years since, a massive pair of andirons so marked, and among the chimneybacks produced by the same eminent iron-master are two very singular specimens, one of which is figured in Mr. Brooke's etching (opposite a former page), date 1582; the other, which was brought from this locality, is now in the possession of Captain Richardson, of Sutton Hurst.
+A large hammer-pond still remains at Bayntons in Shipley.
+The SHIPLEY. works here are presumed to have belonged to the Apsleys, of Apsley, in Thakeham.68 The initials I.A. (for John Apsley?) occur upon many articles of Sussex manufacture.
+At Apsley House there was, a few years since, a massive pair of andirons so marked, and among the chimneybacks produced by the same eminent iron-master are two very singular specimens, one of which is figured in Mr Brooke's etching (opposite a former page), date 1582; the other, which was brought from this locality, is now in the possession of Captain Richardson, of Sutton Hurst.
 It is ornamented with the badge and supporters of Queen Elizabeth, and the legend, "THES .
-IS FOR .
+IS .
+FOR .
 IAMES .
 HIDE .
 AND .
 ION .
 HIS .
 MIF .
-1582."
-(See opposite sketch.)
-It may perhaps have been a wedding present.
-These and many other examples of Sussex iron are stamped with the fleur-de-lis, which leads to the supposition that Frenchmen were much employed Knepp Pond, the largest piece of water in in our foundries.
-Sussex, was, according to the Rev. E. Turner, formerly a hammer-pond.
+1582." it may perhaps have been a wedding present.
+These and many other examples of Sussex iron are stamped with the fleur-de-lis, which leads to the supposition that Frenchmen were much employed in our foundries.
+Knepp Pond, the largest piece of water in Sussex, was, according to the Rev. E. Turner, formerly a hammer-pond.

-Slaugham.-The extensive works which existed in this parish are commemorated by the names of Hammer-pond, Furnace-pond, and Cinder-bank, still remaining. † The Covert family were great iron masters.

-Slindfold.-About $1\frac{1}{2}$ mile north of this village is a place called Furnace Farm.t
+SLAUGHAM.
+The extensive works which existed in this parish are commemorated by the names of Hammer-pond, Furnace-pond, and Cinder-bank, still remaining.69 The Covert family were great iron-masters.
+SLINDFOLD.
+About 11/2 mile north of this village is a place called Furnace Farm.70

-Ticehurst.-Several vestiges; particularly traces of great ponds, and a farm called "Cinder-banks."
+TICEHURST.
+Several vestiges; particularly traces of great ponds, and a farm called "Cinder-banks".

-Twineham .--- Iron works are said to have existed here, although (as in the case of several other parishes) I am unprepared with any other evidence than that of common report.
+TWINEHAM.
+Iron works are said to have existed here, although (as in the case of several other parishes) I am unprepared with any other evidence than that of common report.

-Wadhurst.-This parish was especially celebrated for its iron works.
-The following particulars relating to them have been obligingly communicated by William Courthope, Esq., Rouge Croix :
+WADHURST.
+This parish was especially celebrated for its iron works.
+The following particulars relating to them have been obligingly communicated by William Courthope, Esq., Rouge Croix: